harutekku/Various-Markdown-Notes/x86/x86asm.md

   - Where $selector$ is stored in segment register
 - Disadvantages of segmented addresses
   - A single selector can only reference 64K of memory.
 When more is needed, the program must be split into segments
-  - There's no unique segmented address for each byte
+  - There's no unique, segmented address for each byte

 ### 16-bit Protected Mode
 - Guarantees memory protection